flexera-public/sca-codeinsight-reports-project-sbom/README.md

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
-From the project reports tab of each Code Insight project it is possible to *generate* the **Project Inventory Report** via the Custom Report Framework.
+From the project reports tab of each Code Insight project it is possible to *generate* the **SBOM Report** via the Custom Report Framework.

 The following report options can be set once the report generation has been initiated: